frozen-software/contains-ads/README.md

 # Contains Ads

-Checks if the specified url is an ad.
-Fork of `is-ad`/`contains-ads`
+Checks if the specified URL is an ad.
+Fork of `is-ad`/`contains-ads`.
+I forked this for use in Skate Browser

 ```sh
 $ npm i frozen-software/contains-ads